kieranj/insight_rails/README.md

     gem "insight_rails", :require => "insight"

-Make sure your development/production database exists and that you have a user model, then run the generator:
+Make sure your development/production database exists and that you have a user and account models, then run the generator:

     rails g insight:install